Keeper-Wallet/Keeper-Wallet-Extension/README.md

 }
 ```

-Currently, the method supports the following types:
+Currently, the method supports only type 1001: signing data for a request to the matcher for your orders.

-**1001 – signing data for a request to the matcher for your orders**
+Fields:

-- `timestamp` number/string
+   - `timestamp`: number/string – time in ms.
-- `*senderPublicKey` string public key in base58
+   - `*senderPublicKey`: string – user's public key in base58.

 Example: